bankarohit/workflow-runner-demo/README.md

 - Stream logs from the server to the client while the workflow is running.
 - Keep the implementation small and easy to understand for experimentation purposes.

+## Architecture Overview

+The server exposes REST endpoints under `/api/workflows` and streams run events over **Server-Sent Events (SSE)** from `/api/workflows/{id}/run`. `RunLogSubscriber` on the client opens an `EventSource` to this endpoint and updates the log view as events arrive.

+Workflow specifications and run results are stored in-memory using `Map` objects in `lib/store.ts`.
+The `runWorkflow` function executes nodes in order and uses `callWithTimeout` to invoke the simulated LLM with a retry if the first attempt times out.

 ## Setup

+Ensure you have **Node.js 16+** and **npm** installed.

 1. Install dependencies: